 You might find that you can crochet quicker when you have a slightly sharper hook.
 Now I don’t mean piercingly pointed, but when you have a clear tip to your hook it’s easier to pick up and manoeuvre the yarn.
 Which makes for a speedier make!

-The Right Hook Will Help You Crochet Quicker
+The Right Tools Will Help You Crochet Quicker

-For me personally the type of hook makes a big difference.
-I prefer hooks that have a soft grip, or that are a fairly chunky piece of smooth metal.
+For me personally the type of crochet hook makes a big difference.
+I prefer those that have a soft grip, or that are a fairly chunky piece of smooth metal.
 It’s easier to move the hook around if your fingers aren’t getting sore or rubbing on burs.

 This is a slightly unreasonable point, but it is worth mentioning.
 Your hook size choice will depend on your yarn, and what you are making.
 But I think there is a sweet spot for your hands when it comes to using your hook quickly.